oucs-teaching/cosc349-labs/lab03.md

     default: Enabling conf serve-cgi-bin.
     default: Enabling site 000-default.
     default: Setting up ssl-cert (1.0.37) ...
-    default: Processing triggers for libc-bin (2.23-0ubuntu11) ...
+    default: Processing triggers for libc-bin (2.23-0ubuntu11.3) ...
     default: Processing triggers for ureadahead (0.100.0-19.1) ...
-    default: Processing triggers for systemd (229-4ubuntu21.21) ...
+    default: Processing triggers for systemd (229-4ubuntu21.31) ...
     default: Processing triggers for ufw (0.35-0ubuntu2) ...
 ```

-By now the Apache webserver has been installed and started.
+By now the Apache webserver has been installed and has started.
 The remaining output comes from the commands that switch the website configuration being used.

 ```
     default: Enabling site test-website.